RibbonCommunications/webrtc-distant-js/step-by-step/webrtc.md

-## Using the Kandy.js WebRTC SDK
+## Using the WebRTC.js SDK

-The Kandy.js SDK supports a proxy mode in which the media engine of the SDK can be separated from the signaling engine.
+The WebRTC.js SDK supports a proxy mode in which the media engine of the SDK can be separated from the signaling engine.
 This is a great fit for Distant applications running in VDI where we want the media to run on the user device, but the signaling to take place on the host device.

 This "proxy mode" requires a special setup for the SDK which is not normally needed for a regular WebRTC scenario (with local media & signaling).